open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>runAsGroup</b></td>
         <td>integer</td>
         <td>
           The GID to run the entrypoint of the container process.
 Uses runtime default if unset.
-May also be set in PodSecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
-Note that this field cannot be set when spec.os.name is windows.<br/>
+May also be set in PodSecurityContext.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>